wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 ![SI-TM MVM architecture]({{ "/static/SI-TM-architecture.png" | prepend: site.baseurl }} "SI-TM MVM"){: width="400px"}
 {: align="middle"}

-SI-TM relies on a multiversion device called MVM (Multiversioned Memory).
+SI-TM relies on a multiversion device called MVM (Multiversioned Memory) to provide virtualization of physical addresses.
 On a CMP with private L1 and shared LLC, the MVM is put before the LLC as a translation layer.
 MVM translates physical cache line address and version pair (addr., ver.) into a pointer to the versioned storage.
 The pointer can then be used to probe the shared cache, or, if misses, to probe main memory.
 L1 and L2 use the physical address from TLB as the tag. *When a cache line is evicted or when a request is sent, the message must go through MVM using the physical address and the version in the context register to obtain the physical address for probing LLC and DRAM.
 This is somehow awkward, because when invalidation message is received,